LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

 Searching and Displaying Data
 *****************************

-Lasso provides several parameters for the `inline` method for searching records within Lasso-compatible databases.
+Lasso provides several parameters for the `inline` method for retrieving records within Lasso-compatible databases.
 These parameters are used in conjunction with name/value pair parameters in order to perform the desired database action in a specific database and table or within a specific record.

-The inline parameters documented in this chapter are listed in :ref:`searching-displaying-parameters`.
+The inline parameters documented in this chapter are listed in the table :ref:`searching-displaying-parameters`.
 The sections that follow describe the additional keyword parameters and pair parameters required for each database action.